cnabio/cnab-spec/400-claims.md

   - `revision` (REQUIRED): An [ULID](https://github.com/ulid/spec) that MUST change each time the claim is modified.
 It MUST NOT change when a [non-modifying operation](https://github.com/cnabio/cnab-spec/blob/master/101-bundle-json.md#custom-actions) is performed on an installation.
   - `started` (OPTIONAL): A timestamp indicating when execution of the operation started.
   - `status` (REQUIRED): Indicates the status of the last phase transition.
 Valid statuses are:
-    - `failure`: failed before completion
+    - `failure`: Failed before completion.
-    - `pending`: in progress.
-This should only be used if the invocation container MUST exit before it can determine whether all operations are complete.
-Note that `pending` is a _long term status_ that indicates that the installation's final state cannot be determined by the system.
-For this reason, it should be avoided.
-When used, `pending` should be considered a temporary status, and the runtime SHOULD work to resolve this to either `failure` or `success`.
+    - `pending`: Execution has been requested and has not begun.
+    - `running`: Execution is in progress and has not completed.
-    - `unknown`: the state is unknown.
+    - `unknown`: The state is unknown.
 This is an error condition.
-    - `success`: completed successfully
+    - `success`: Completed successfully.
   - `stopped` (OPTIONAL): A timestamp indicating when the execution of the operation stopped.

 > Note that credential data is _never_ stored in a claim.
 For this reason, a claim is not considered _trivially repeatable_.
 Credentials MUST be supplied on each action.
 Implementations of the claims specification are expected to retrieve the credential requirements from the `bundle` field.